emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Does the site have watch lists, history or continue watching?
 1. * Any discovery tools like recommendations based on watched content, collections, sorting, AI, etc?
 1. * Does the site have any 4K content?
+1. * How is the sites mobile optimization?
+Does it look good and work well?

-**Note** - We will likely add categories for mobile optimization, cross platform watch list sync, & more in the future.
+**Note** - We will likely add categories in the future.

 ✔️= 2 points
 ⚠️= 1 point